Eye of the Leopard: Development

-South-African filmmakers Derek and Beverly Joubert are a husband-wife duo who have produced over 40 National Geographic films.
+South-African filmmakers Dereck and Beverly Joubert are a husband-wife duo who have produced over 40 National Geographic films.
 A large body of their work features big cats, including The Last Lions.
 The idea for Eye of the Leopard came about after the Jouberts followed a leopard to a fallen tree in Botswana.
 They found a tiny eight-day-old leopard cub who would later be named Legadema.
 The Jouberts' aim for the documentary was to arouse the curiosity of audiences, erode ignorance and share the value of wild places.
 The story was intended to inspire others to appreciate and take care of the planet and wildlife.
 They hope people can derive relevance and meaning from the natural world.

 Filming

 The filming took place in Okavango Delta, Botswana over the course of three years.
 Because of the remoteness of the site, where the nearest town would take half an hour by flight, the crew members received food deliveries from a bush plane.
 With no electricity, they had to recharge their camera batteries using solar panels.

 Between June 2003 to 2006, the filmmakers tracked the daily life of Legadema.
 Most of the time, they sat in a truck and shot from a distance of around 50 yards from their subject.
 They always refrained from interfering with wildlife.
 According to Daily Bruin, the Jouberts needed to wake up at 4 am every day and follow Legedema's movements until 9 pm.

-Six months into filming, Derek Joubert gave the young leopard cub her name of Legadema, meaning "lightning".
+Six months into filming, Dereck Joubert gave the young leopard cub her name of Legadema, meaning "lightning".
 It was said that during thunderstorms, Legadema would be frightened by the clapping sounds.
 While her mother was away hunting, Legedema would take shelter and hide under the film crew's trucks. (abc news).
 Over the filming period, Beverely Joubert admitted she became attached to the leopardess and felt maternally protective over her.
 When she saw Legedema was in potential danger, she would take some medicine to calm herself down.
 Over time, Legedema would come to recognise and greet the Jouberts as trusted companions.
-Derek Joubert recalled Legedema sniffing at Beverly's feet and playing with his foot.
-Derek also remarked that he felt paternal towards Legedema.
+Dereck Joubert recalled Legedema sniffing at Beverly's feet and playing with his foot.
+Dereck also remarked that he felt paternal towards Legedema.
 When Legedema began to look for a mate, he would tell Beverly the mate was not good enough for Legedema.